Sammy970/Snapshot_image_creation_GCP/README.md

 # Snapshot_image_creation_GCP
+Note ==> Just use this script in your Google Cloud Shell

 Hello Everyone !!!
-I have made a script here which can be used to make snapshot of an instance and create an image from that snapshot!!
+I have made a script here which can be used to make snapshot of an instance from your gcp and create an image from that snapshot!!

 All of this is automated and can be done by using this script.